jacobmarks/zero-shot-prediction-plugin/README.md

 ### Updates

+- **2021-10-27**: Added support for MetaCLIP for image classification
 - **2023-10-20**: Added support for AltCLIP and Align for image classification and GroupViT for semantic segmentation

 ## Models